In the times of pandemic the skills of organising own work came truly in need

 It is the scheduling that is the most challenging component of self-direction.
 The schedule is not that “next week Tuesday will be a presentation to customer.”
 According to which team member’s work performance the progress time formes?
 Who evaluates and decides on the necessary changes?
 What is the last possible time for the completion of an individual team member’s performance so that the overall team contribution can be executed?
 And so on.

 Eventhough much of the work is in pairs or in collaboration with a wider team, there is always a need for each team member to do their own individual performance.
-Competence in managing one’s own work is worth of its weight in gold in self-direction.
+When self-managing works successfully, co-managing can also succeed.
+Competence in managing one’s own work is worth of gold in self-direction.

 Late = Started too late and missed.